rbmrclo/project-omega/README.md

 ## Project Omega

-Manage project omega's infrastracture as code. (a toy project)
+Manage project omega's (a toy project) infrastracture as code.
+More details to be added soon.

 - [ ] IAM
 - [ ] VPC